 Deep connectivity and contacts of the hearts between humans and animals, from heart to heart.

 It is once again becoming clear to us that the conservation, protection and restoration of balance is essential to Mother Earth; as well as the connectedness of the people to her.

 When we travel, we plant trees.
 It is a catalyst and symbol for peace for human beings and for the appreciation and healing of nature and Mother Earth.

 When we travel, we travel at every level – to countries, specific locations and cultures and within our own hearts and the hearts of others.

 This excursion was set up for the purpose of an encounter between humans and animals.
 We visited an elephant park.

-We as well expressed our openness and appreciation towards all religions by visiting a Hindu temple ceremony.
+We expressed our openness and appreciation towards all religions by visiting a Hindu temple ceremony as well.

 We experienced connections and our hearts were deeply touched during our five-hour visit to the Rumah Bapaku children’s home.